A Nonlinear Plancherel Theorem with Applications to Global Well-Posedness for the Defocusing Davey-Stewartson Equation and to the Inverse Boundary Value Problem of Calder\'on: The Scattering Transform

 \begin{remark} Using the slightly stronger bound \eqref{better-m} in the proof below yields the following slight improvement over \eqref{tT-point}:

 This will be useful later on in order to provide a self-contained proof of the characterization of the wave operators for the DSII problem. \end{remark} \begin{proof} We write $\tT(k)$ in the form

 The first term is simply the Fourier transform of $\ol\qT\in L^2$ which obeys \eqref{tT-L2} and \eqref{tT-point}.
 For the second term, we apply Theorem \ref{ThmPsiDO} with $n=2$ and $\alpha =1$ for the symbol $m^1(z,k)-1$, and $f=\ol{\hat q}$ (so that $\hat f=\ol q$), $k$ playing the role of $x$ and $z$ playing the role of $\xi$.
-Hypothesis i) of Theorem \ref{ThmPsiDO} is satisfied by (\ref{L4_zk_n}) and hypothesis ii) is satisfied by \eqref{L43L4}.
-It follows that $\tT$ is well defined and is in $L^2$.
-In addition, from (\ref{PointwiseBound}),
+Hypothesis i) of Theorem \ref{ThmPsiDO} is satisfied by (\ref{L4_zk_n}).
+To see that hypothesis ii) is justified, recall from \eqref{L43L4} that